 To find out when offers will be released, see the list of important dates.

-As a domestic student you will enrol in a Commonwealth Supported Place (CSP), which is subsidised by the Australian Government.
+As a domestic student you will enrol in a CSP, which is subsidised by the Australian Government.

 Your student contribution each semester is determined by the Australian Government and the specific subjects in which you enrol.